 In 1949, Woodland filed a patent for what would eventually become the modern barcode.
 However, his original design didn’t bare much resemblance to the UPC barcodes of today.
 Instead, his design used concentric circles, similar in appearance to a bullseye.
 The pattern was based off Morse code, with four white lines on a dark background.
 Information was coded based on the presence or absence of any of the white lines, yielding 7 different categories of products that could be identified.
 More lines could be added, increasing the ability of the code to classify things.
 For example, a bullseye of 10 lines could code 1023 different categories.

 In 1951, Woodland joined IBM and by 1952, his patent was granted.
 IBM offered to buy the patent at a relatively low price because they didn’t think Woodland’s idea had long-term sustainability; Woodland rejected the offer and sold the patent to the Radio Corporation of America (RCA) instead.

-The First Practical Application of the Barcode
+History of Barcodes – The First Practical Application